apache/samza/docs/README.md

 This command will re-build the Javadocs and website, checkout https://svn.apache.org/repos/asf/samza/site/ locally, copy the site into the directory, and commit the changes.

+Sanity-check a couple of links in the website corresponding to the latest release.
+For example, when releasing Samza 1.0.0, verify that http://samza.apache.org/learn/documentation/1.0.0/ and http://samza.apache.org/learn/documentation/latest/ links work.

 ## Release-new-version Website Checklist

 Assume we want to release x.x.x and the next release is y.y.y in master, need to work on two branches: x.x.x and master.